aidGer/aidGer/README.md

 aidGer - The assistant manager [![Build Status](https://travis-ci.org/aidGer/aidGer.png)](https://travis-ci.org/aidGer/aidGer)
 ==============================

-Warning: This repository is currently in an unstable state and probably won't build!
+aidGer is a tool for managing student and research assistants.
+It is written in Java and requires a Database (Apache Derby and MySQL are officially supported).

 History:
 --------

-aidGer is the end product of the Software Praktikum (SoPra) 2010 and is currently used in production at the Hilfskraftverwaltung of the IvI at the University of Stuttgart.
+aidGer is the end product of the Software Praktikum (SoPra) 2010 and is in production use at the Hilfskraftverwaltung of the IvI at the University of Stuttgart.